iOS 12 Review: Release Date and New Features

-We saw some improvement to Photos search back when iOS 11 was released, but with the new version Photos has become even more advanced with some new categories.
+We saw some improvement in Photos search back when iOS 11 was released, but with the new version Photos has become even more advanced with some new categories.

-The main competitor in photo search is of course Google Photos, and with this update Apple is planning to catch up.
-Photos search will now be able to recognise photos by events and suggest advanced filters to sort by people, locations, and dates.
+The main competitor in photo search is of course Google Photos, and with this update, Apple is planning to catch up.
+Photos search will now be able to recognize photos by events and suggest advanced filters to sort by people, locations, and dates.
 You’ll be able to search for photos using Siri and request several items at a time.

 In iOS 12, FaceTime will support group calls with up to 32 users and will be linked to chats in the Messages app so you can go directly to video calls from there.
 You’ll be able to leave video calls at any time, and when you speak, your profile window will become bigger.
 This works on all devices, even on Apple Watch and HomePod where it’s available with just audio.